HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 {% include plandef-actions.svg %}

-In Research protocols many of the activities are event based; for example - informed consent is required prior to any study activities commencing.
-This is modeled using the _relatedAction_ predicate on the _action_ predicate; we illustrate this in the above diagram; the `Baseline` Encounter is annotated in the design; the other encounters are defined as being _before_ or _after_ this action.
+In Research protocols many of the activities are event based.
+For example;  informed consent is required prior to any study activities commencing.
+This is modeled using the _relatedAction_ predicate on the _action_ predicate.
+This is illustrated in the above diagram.
+The `Baseline` Encounter is annotated in the design.
+The other encounters are defined as being _before_ or _after_ this action.
 It is also possible to define the interval between these actions as illustrated here:

 ```
 Instance: H2Q-MC-LZZT-ProtocolDesign